FEATUREDHIV & AIDSInfectious DiseasesSexually Transmitted Diseases - STDs

 • If the count is less than 200/ul, then the HIV patient is at high risk of getting serious infections.
 HIV treatment, antiretroviral treatment (ART), will keep the count of CD4 cells under control.

 When the count is less than 200 cells/mm3, (200 cells/ul), this means the person is AIDs patient, which is different from HIV patient.
 In persons living with HIV, the count is around 500.
-AIDS is an advanced condition in a person with HIV not receiving proper medications, where his immune system is weak, and the risk of infection is very high.
+AIDS is an advanced condition in a person with HIV who is not receiving proper medications.
+In this stage, the immune system is weak.
+The risk of infection is very high.

 CD4 Cells Count in HIV patients